-For brachytherapy, a radioactive source is placed into or right next to the penile tumor.
+For brachytherapy, a radioactive source is placed into or next to the penile tumor.
 The radiation travels only a short distance, so nearby healthy tissues don’t get much radiation.
-This type of treatment is done while you are in the hospital.
+The patient stays in the hospital, often on bed rest, for this type of treatment.
+A soft tube, called a Foley catheter, is put through the penis and into the bladder to drain out urine while brachytherapy is done.
 There are 2 ways to get brachytherapy for penile cancer.

 The main drawback of radiation therapy is that it can destroy or damage nearby healthy tissue along with the cancer cells.
-The skin in the treated area can become red and sensitive.
+The skin in the treated area often becomes red and sensitive.
 There may be patches of skin that are oozing and tender.
 For some, the skin may even peel.
 For a while, you may feel a burning sensation when you urinate.
 The area may also swell for a time.

 Some less common but more serious side effects can include:

-Possible side effects of radiation to the pelvic area and groin lymph nodes include tiredness, nausea, or diarrhea.
+Other possible side effects of radiation to the pelvic area and groin lymph nodes include tiredness, nausea, or diarrhea.